ODeinsN/ChatDuelBot/README.md

 ---
 #### IMPORTANT:
 The Bot will only read messages that have been written after the Bot started and will ignore everything after the timer ended.
-If the delay between realtime and LIVE is like 40 seconds: your viewes will see the question in 40 seconds.
+If the delay between realtime and LIVE is like 40 second,: your viewers will see the question in 40 seconds.
 You should start the bot if the user can see the message.
-Not if you show them the message.
-Else not all Comments might be analysed.
+Not when you show them the message, else not all Comments might be analysed.
 ---

 ### Displaying results